SwiftERM Hyper-personalisation for ecommerce email marketing

 Your Email Marketing Strategy

-It’s important to remember that as part of your email marketing and customer retention strategy, that engagement does not end once the customer has completed checkout.
+It’s important to remember that as part of your email marketing and customer retention strategy, that engagement does not end once the customer has completed checkout. neither does it start with a visit, as emails, when subscribed to by the consumer, are requested, and offer relevance and timely intervention to that individual.

 Following up with the usual order confirmation, shipping notifications etc is part and parcel, but you should also ensure that your customer is on your email list, so that you can stay in touch with them, offer discounts and promote new collections.
 They must have to tick a box to allow you to email them – which they must to place an order, or how else can you confirm it?
 No distinction is made between the types of email, and therefore they are automatically included in your subscriber’s list.
-SwiftERM have a GDPR compliant “unsubscribe” facility included in every email, and as the product selection is always pertinent to the consumer’s individual products and preferences, your unsub rate is therefore typically half that of promotional emails.

 Returns Made Easy